Home | Volume 48 | Article number 125

 Authors' contributions Up Down

 Patient management: Frank Martin Sudai, Macrice Yakayashi, Peter Kafubhi, Habakuki Ntabudyo, Kasili Joseph Magembe and Lazaro Yohana Madeha.
 Data Collection: Frank Martin Sudai, Peter Kafubhi, Lusajo Mwagobele.
 Manuscript Drafting: Lusajo Mwagobele, Frank Martin Sudai.
 Manuscript revision: Frank Martin Sudai, Joseph Nangawe, Lusajo Mwagobele, Stanley Zakaria Binagi, and Jesca Paul Lebba.
-All authors have read and approved the final version of the manuscript.
+All the authors have read and approved the final version of this manuscript.

 Acknowledgements Up Down